wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+* May 30, 2015 | NOTE: Updating Plugin Will Not Change Your Settings/Configuration..
+Update With Confidence :)
+* Optimized Codes
+* Performance Improvements
+* Stable Release

 = 2.0 =
 * April 18, 2015 | NOTE: Updating Plugin Will Not Change Your Settings/Configuration..
 Update With Confidence :)
 * Optimized Codes